PaLiarMo/UIKit/README.md

-# UIKik
+# Mobile Design Recommendation
-Recommendation for preparing Figma components for mobile development.
-This repository contains a Figma file and recommendations to ensure design consistency, accurate implementation, and efficient collaboration between designers and mobile developers.
+	•	A Figma file with component examples and annotation standards
+	•	Naming conventions for layers, frames, and assets
+	•	Recommendations for sizing, spacing, and responsive behavior
+	•	Tips to avoid discrepancies between design and code

+Purpose:
+	•	Improve designer–developer communication
+	•	Reduce implementation errors
+	•	Ensure consistent UI/UX across the mobile app